maxtost10/Molecule-Toxicity-Classification/README.md

     ```bash
     python main.py
     ```
-    *This will automatically download the Tox21 data, train both models, and generate the figures in the `Figures/` directory.*
+    *This will automatically download the Tox21 data, train both models, and generate the figures in the `Figures/` directory.
+No need for a fancy GPU or anything, you should be able to run it on a laptop.*